An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Optimized GPU Scheme for solving IHPs

+\tb{By employing mixed floating-point precision, a balance between computational accuracy and performance can be achieved.
+Since a large-scale IHP involves large elements calculation and requires significant memory usage, applying mixed precision can help conserve memory and enable more efficient data storage.
+The throughput of lower precision format is usually much higher than that of higher precision.
+Only using the higher precision through the computation leaves the lower precision pipeline underutilized, wasting significant computing resources.
+Through extensive testing (Table~\ref{tab:pre}), we are pleasantly surprised to find that using mixed floating-point precision (FP16/FP32) can maximize computational efficiency and memory storage under the tolerance relative residual $r_{rel} = 10^{-2}$, computed as $\|\mathbf{r}\|_2/\|\mathbf{f}\|_2$ (see more discussions about $r_{rel}$ in Fig.~\ref{fig:relaxation-residualupdate} and Section~\ref{sec:mg}).
+The numerical stencils are stored in half-precision (FP16), and the rest vectors are stored in single-precision (FP32).}

-\paragraph{Memory layouts.} Numerical stencils and nodal vectors are all stored in the Structure of Array (SoA) format.
-Namely, the same component of stencil or nodal vector of all vertices is stored together in an array, and different components are stored in different arrays.
+\paragraph{Memory layouts.} \tb{Nodal vectors are all stored in the Structure of Array (SoA) format.} Namely, the same component of stencil or nodal vector of all vertices is stored together in an array, and different components are stored in different arrays. \tb{The numerical stencils are stored in Array of Structure (AoS) format.}

 Specifically, the eight-color Gauss-Seidel relaxation is used for the parallelization, which partitions the vertices into eight independent subsets and parallelizes the computation within each subset.
 Our memory layout should provide an efficient memory access pattern for this procedure.
 Given a vertex with an integer coordinate $(x_0,x_1,x_2)$, it belongs to the subset $(x_0\,\text{mod}\, 2)2^0 + (x_1\,\text{mod}\, 2) 2^1 + (x_2\,\text{mod}\,2) 2^2$.
 To exploit the high memory bandwidth and leverage the coalesced memory transaction, we use a similar memory layout as~\citep{DICK2011801}, i.e., the data on the vertices of the same subset are grouped and different subsets are stored in the consecutive memory block.